Competition

 may with the leave of the Court be given of any matter that could have been put

-to the person in cross-examination as relevant to his or her credibility if the
+to the person in cross-examination as relevant to their credibility if the

 person who made the statement had been called as a witness; and